auth0/react-native-auth0/README.md

 > :warning: This SDK is not compatible with "Expo Go" app because of custom native code.
 It is compatible with Custom Dev Client and EAS builds

-To use the SDK with Expo, we need to configure the app at build time.
-We need to provide the `domain` and optionally the `customScheme` value through the [Config Plugin](https://docs.expo.dev/guides/config-plugins/) by adding the following snippet to _app.json_ or _app.config.js_
+To use the SDK with Expo, configure the app at build time by providing the `domain` and (optionally) the `customScheme` values through the [Config Plugin](https://docs.expo.dev/guides/config-plugins/).
+To do this, add the following snippet to _app.json_ or _app.config.js_:

 ```json
 {